j8kin/fantasy-empires-wars/RULES.md

 In Barracks and Mage-tower you may recruit melee heroes and mage heroes.

 Each hero is treated as one unit in Army.
+Mellee Heroes could atack not only in infront of them, but also in radius 2 from them.

 When a Hero is recruited, it has level 1 and can be max level 32.